 To lower the shoulder belt height, press the button and slide the height adjuster down.
 To raise the height of the shoulder belt, press the button and slide the height adjuster up.
-Pull down on the height adjuster up.
 Pull down on the height adjuster to make sure it is locked in place.